DEEJ4Y/DEEJ4Y/README.md

 ### Misc

 I play guitar, piano and sing too.
-I listen to a lot of music.
+I listen to a lot of rock and emo music.